 Visiting the bayou, touring a plantation, indulging in a ghost tour, and exploring the famous cemeteries of New Orleans are all still tons of fun while wearing a coat.

 (And honestly, sometimes winter in New Orleans doesn’t even require a coat!).

-> Since one of the biggest attractions in New Orleans is its delicious food, you’ll be delighted to know that gumbo, muffulettas, fried chicken, beignets, jambalaya, and more all taste even better when it’s a bit cold outside!
+Since one of the best things to do in New Orleans is savor its delicious food, you’ll be delighted to know that gumbo, muffulettas, fried chicken, beignets, jambalaya, and more all taste even better when it’s a bit cold outside!

-> The best advice for winter in New Orleans applies year-round: come hungry and ready for a great time, and you’ll end up finding exactly what you’re looking for.
+The best advice for winter in New Orleans applies year-round: come hungry and ready for a great time, and you’ll end up finding exactly what you’re looking for.

 Click here to check accommodation in New Orleans!

 22. Salt Lake City, Utah